The 10 most innovative artificial intelligence companies of 2020

 For tutoring clients like Chase to fluency in marketing-speak

 Ever tempted to click on the exciting discount offered to you in a marketing email?
-That might be the work of Persado, which uses AI and data science to analyze what type of email marketing call to action might work best on you.
-The company’s algorithms use a brand’s prior data about the ways anonymized individuals respond to its marketing emails—and it works.
-In 2019, Persado signed contracts with large corporations like JPMorgan Chase, which signed a five-year deal to use the company’s AI, and its revenue has grown 39% between 2016 and 2018.
+That might be the work of Persado, which uses AI and data science to generate marketing language that might work best on you.
+The company’s algorithms learn what a brand hopes to convey to potential customers and suggests the most effective approach—and it works.
+In 2019, Persado signed contracts with large corporations like JPMorgan Chase, which signed a five-year deal to use the company’s AI across all its marketing.
+In the last three years, Persado claims that it has doubled its annual recurring revenue.

 3. LivePerson